 Pour the mussels onto the rack or into the basket.

 Set the temperature to 400 degrees F, for 5 minutes, after 5 minutes toss them, or shake the basket.
-And set for another 5 minutes.
+And set for another 2 to 5 minutes.